brocaar/chirpstack-geolocation-server/docs/content/backends/semtech-collos.md

 ## Implementation

-LoRa Geo Server integrates with the Collos v2 TDoA localization algorithm.
+ChirpStack Geolocation Server integrates with the Collos v2 TDoA localization algorithm.
 Both single-frame and multi-frame TDOA are implemented.

 ## Metrics